mmounib/Car-Showcasing-App/README.md

 # Car Showcasing Project

-A web application for showcasing cars, built using Next.js, Tailwind CSS, Headless UI, and integrated with an existing Cars API.
+A web application for showcasing cars, built with Typescript by using Next, Tailwind CSS, Headless UI, and integrated with an existing Cars API.

 ![Project Screenshot](screenshot.png) <!-- Add a screenshot of your project -->